trolie/spec/docs/community-events/20240330-Forecasting-API-stable.md

-milestones](https://github.com/trolie/spec/milestones) will include handling temporary AAR exceptions, seasonal ratings, and defining the [peering profile](https://github.com/trolie/spec/issues/65#issuecomment-1994413248) which will specify how TROLIE implementations will integrate using only some some simple configuration.
+milestones](https://github.com/trolie/spec/milestones) will include handling temporary AAR exceptions, seasonal ratings, and defining the [peering profile](https://github.com/trolie/spec/issues/65#issuecomment-1994413248) which will specify how TROLIE implementations will integrate using only some simple configuration.

 The version `1.0.0-wip-forecasting-stable` will be updated accordingly **without**